Magda Olivero: Life and career

-Her last performances on stage were in March 1981, in the one-woman opera, La Voix Humaine, in Verona; her stage career ending at age 71, after spanning nearly 50 years.
+Her last performances on stage were in March 1981, in the one-woman opera, La Voix Humaine, in Verona; her stage career ended at age 71, after spanning nearly 50 years.
 She continued to sing sacred music locally and made occasional singing appearances well into her nineties.
+Her last public recital was in Milan on 5 November 1991 at the Franciscan Centro Culturale Artistico Rosetum: many of her contemporary artists were in the audience, including her friend Renata Tebaldi who was heard murmuring after the recital: "It's a great lesson in singing".

 Olivero died at the Istituto Auxologico di Milano aged 104.
 Olivero attributed her longevity to her vegetarian diet and practicing yoga.